tachiyomiorg/website/src/help/guides/my-library.md

 Sorts by the source the manga is from, alphabetically by source, then alphabetically by the title.
 ### Display
 #### Grid
-Displays a grid of manga.
+Displays the manga in a grid format.

 #### List
 Displays the manga in a list format.